OperaGraecaAdnotata/OGA/README.md

 * https://annis.varro.informatik.uni-leipzig.de/oga020

-To know more about how to query the corpus with Annis, see the documentation in the folder `query_values`.
+To know more about how to query the corpus with Annis, see the documentation in the folder `query`, where examples can be found.

 An overview of the corpus can be read on the accompanying website at